ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Only In Editor:** Typically the simulator should be turned off when not testing anymore.
 This option will do this automatically when outside the editor.
  * **Step Size:** Depending on the scale of the world the step size can be defined to increase or decrease movement speed.
  * **Cam Start:** An optional game object marking the position and rotation at which the camera should be initially placed.

 ---

+## Adaptive Quality (VRTK_AdaptiveQuality)

+### Overview

+Adaptive Quality dynamically changes rendering settings to maintain VR framerate while maximizing GPU utilization.

+The Adaptive Quality script is attached to the `eye` object within the `[CameraRig]` prefab.

+There are two goals:
+ * Reduce the chances of dropping frames and reprojecting
+ * Increase quality when there are idle GPU cycles

+This script currently changes the following to reach these goals:
+ * Rendering resolution and viewport (aka Dynamic Resolution)

+In the future it could be changed to also change the following:
+ * MSAA level
+ * Fixed Foveated Rendering
+ * Radial Density Masking
+ * (Non-fixed) Foveated Rendering (once HMDs support eye tracking)

+Some shaders, especially Image Effects, need to be modified to work with the changed render scale.
+To fix them pass `1.0f / VRSettings.renderViewportScale` into the shader and scale all incoming UV values with it in the vertex program.
+Do this by using `Material.SetFloat` to set the value in the script that configures the shader.

+In more detail:
+ * In the `.shader` file: Add a new runtime-set property value `float _InverseOfRenderViewportScale` and add `vertexInput.texcoord *= _InverseOfRenderViewportScale` to the start of the vertex program
+ * In the `.cs` file: Before using the material (eg. `Graphics.Blit`) add `material.SetFloat("_InverseOfRenderViewportScale", 1.0f / VRSettings.renderViewportScale)`

+### Inspector Parameters

+ * **Msaa Level:** The MSAA level to use.
+ * **Minimum Render Scale:** The minimum allowed render scale.
+ * **Maximum Render Scale:** The maximum allowed render scale.
+ * **Render Scale Fill Rate Step Size In Percent:** The fill rate step size in percent by which the render scale levels will be calculated.
+ * **Override Render Scale:** Toggles whether to override the used render scale level.
+ * **Override Render Scale Level:** The render scale level to override the current one with.

+### Class Variables

+ * `public readonly ReadOnlyCollection<float> renderScales` - All the calculated render scales.
+The elements of this collection are to be interpreted as modifiers to the recommended render target resolution provided by the current `VRDevice`.
+ * `public float currentRenderScale` - The current render scale.
+A render scale of 1.0 represents the recommended render target resolution provided by the current `VRDevice`.
+ * `public Vector2 defaultRenderTargetResolution` - The recommended render target resolution provided by the current `VRDevice`.
+ * `public Vector2 currentRenderTargetResolution` - The current render target resolution.

+### Class Methods

+#### RenderTargetResolutionForRenderScale/1

+  > `public static Vector2 RenderTargetResolutionForRenderScale(float renderScale)`

+  * Parameters
+   * `float renderScale` -  The render scale to calculate the render target resolution with.
+  * Returns
+   * `Vector2` -  The render target resolution for `renderScale`.

+Calculates and returns the render target resolution for a given render scale.

+#### BiggestAllowedMaximumRenderScale/0

+  > `public float BiggestAllowedMaximumRenderScale()`

+  * Parameters
+   * _none_
+  * Returns
+   * `float` -  The biggest allowed maximum render scale.

+Calculates and returns the biggest allowed maximum render scale to be used for `maximumRenderScale` given the current `maximumRenderTargetDimension`.

+#### ToString/0

+  > `public override string ToString()`

+  * Parameters
+   * _none_
+  * Returns
+   * `string` -  The summary.

+A summary of this script by listing all the calculated render scales with their corresponding render target resolution.

+### Example

+`VRTK/Examples/039_CameraRig_AdaptiveQuality` displays the frames per second in the centre of the headset view.
+The debug visualization of this script is displayed near the top edge of the headset view.
+Pressing the trigger generates a new sphere and pressing the touchpad generates ten new spheres.
+Eventually when lots of spheres are present the FPS will drop and demonstrate the script.

+---